Development of the DC Extended Universe: Warner Bros. Discovery

 In August, Zaslav made the unprecedented decision to cancel Batgirl, which had just concluded principal photography and been scheduled for an HBO Max release.
 According to TheWrap, the move stemmed from Zaslav's dissatisfaction with the film's quality, but Variety, The Hollywood Reporter, and Deadline Hollywood maintained that the cancellation was part of the studio's cost-cutting measures.
 Hamada, who was not consulted, was upset by the news and considered resigning, but agreed to remain on until Black Adam's release.
 He had plans for a crossover event based on the comic book storyline "Crisis on Infinite Earths" (1985).
-Rolling Stone reported that a film centered on Kara Zor-El / Supergirl, the cousin of Superman who is set to appear in The Flash, was also unlikely to move forward under Zaslav's regime.
+Executives also canceled plans for a film centered on Supergirl.
 During WBD's quarterly earnings investor call two days after Batgirl's cancellation, Zaslav described his goal to "reset" DC and develop a ten-year plan for the DCEU, mentioning Feige and Marvel Studios as his blueprint.
 Batman, Superman, and Wonder Woman were named as the key players of his vision.

 As Hamada prepared for his exit, Zaslav began searching for a successor, with Dan Lin said to be among those in contention.
 Johnson took on an advisory role for the DCEU, expressing confidence in the future of the franchise under the direction of Zaslav, De Luca, and Abdy.
 Johnson was ecstatic about his future in the DCEU and framed Black Adam as the cornerstone of a new chapter in the franchise, frequently teasing a showdown between Teth-Adam / Black Adam and Cavill's Superman.
 Johnson pitched a "multiyear plan" involving the two characters to Zaslav, but his relationship with the studio gradually deteriorated due to executives' reluctance to meet Johnson's demands.
 Despite Cavill's appearance in Black Adam's mid-credits scene drawing a positive response from some audiences, the film was poorly received and became a box-office bomb, and a sequel was reported to be unlikely.